Oliver-Leete/Configs/README.md

 use this a lot now that I'm not using multiple monitors any more (I find it a lot easier than using numbers to send windows).
 WindowGoLocal just changes the runOrRaise function to only look on the current workspace.

+# Current Keyboard

+My current board is an ez-Planck board.
+Nothing too special on the mechanical side, just a 40% ortholinear settup.

+## Layers

+# Planed Keyboard

+Recently I've noticed slight hints of RSI, so I've decided to use it as an excuse to change to a split keyboard so I can use some tenting.
+I've started work on a Kyria based keyboard, with the intent to add a few different switches to get a bit more functionality out of it.

+## Hardware

+### 5 Way Switch

+As much as I like to do everything in Neovim, there are still times that I need the arrow keys (and even in vim they can make for useful shortcuts).
+In hopes of moving away from having two dedicated keys for left and right and duel function keys for up and down, I plan to use a 5 way switch as a dpad, giving all the arrow keys in the space of one.